jamsoft/uap-data-vis-tool/README.md

 # Roadmap

 MORE DATA PLEASE!!

-Looks like I've just sourced an absolute mountain of data, watch this space.
+Let us know if you want any data source added to the tool in the future.

 More default charts and different pivots for data comparisons, ideas most welcome.